ParsaDarbandsari/EasyPy/README.md

 # SimplePython
-This project is to help programming newbies how to programme
+This project is to help programming newbies to python how to programme